adeenal/cs152project/index.md

 ```

 ### Generator and Discriminator Basics
-1. Two build the Generators and Discriminators, we used the technique of **Upsample** and **Downsample** that is commonly used in implementation of Deep Convolutional GAN(DCGAN).
+1. To build the Generators and Discriminators, we used the technique of **Upsample** and **Downsample** that is commonly used in implementation of Deep Convolutional GAN(DCGAN).
 Details of DCGAN can be seen in [this research paper](https://arxiv.org/abs/1511.06434) and [this article](https://machinelearningmastery.com/how-to-code-generative-adversarial-network-hacks/), and our implementation of **Upsample** and **Downsample** can be found in our notebooks.

  - The **Downsample**, as the name suggests, reduces the 2D dimensions, the width and height, of the image by the stride.
 It uses the Conv2D layer where the stride is the length of the step the filter takes; since we use the stride 2, the filter is applied to every other pixel, hence reducing the weight and height by 2.
  - **Upsample** does the opposite of downsample and increases the dimensions of the of the image.
 It uses Conv2DTranspose which does basically the opposite of a Conv2D layer.